xavidop/genkitx-github/README.md

 ## Troubleshooting

-1. GPT o1-preview it is still in beta.
-It does not support system roles and the `temperature` and `topP` needs to be set to 1.
+1. GPT `o1-preview` and `o1-mini` it is still in beta.
+It does not support system roles, tools and the `temperature` and `topP` needs to be set to `1`.
 See OpenAI annocement [here](https://openai.com/index/introducing-openai-o1-preview/)
 2. Cohere models only supports text output for now.
 Issue opened [here](https://github.com/orgs/community/discussions/142364).

 ## Contributing